Florencia, Caquetá: History

 The area where Florencia is located was inhabited by tribes of the Andaquí ethnic group.
 The territory where the city is located was also inhabited by Witoto and Coreguaje tribes.
 In 1542, the territory was explored for the first time by the Spanish conquistador, Hernán Pérez de Quesada.
 Florencia was founded on December 25, 1902 by Capuchin Friar Doroteo De Pupiales (1876-1959) Born in Pupiales, Nariño, Colombia.
 Rubber plantations around several areas of what is now known as the department of Caqueta encouraged the creation of the city next to the Hacha River.
 The city became an important site after the creation of the trail between the settlement and the town of Guadalupe in what is now the department of Huila.

 Geography

 Florencia is located at the foot of the Cordillera Oriental mountain range.
-The municipality of Florencia limits to the north with the Huila Department and the municipality of El Paujil, to the east with the municipalities of El Paujil and La Montañita, to the south with the municipalities of Milán and Morelia, and to the west with the municipality of Belén de Andaquies and the Huila Department.
+The municipality of Florencia limits to the north with the Huila Department and the municipality of La Montañita, to the east with the municipalities of El Paujil and La Montañita, to the south with the municipalities of Milán and Morelia, and to the west with the municipality of Belén de Andaquies and the Huila Department.